rafi-ruetcse17/backend/README.md

 A secure, efficient, and collaborative ToDo app backend built with **NestJS**, **MongoDB (Mongoose)**, and **JWT Auth**.

+This backend powers a collaborative ToDo platform where:

+- Users can **register/login** securely with hashed passwords.
+- Create multiple **ToDo apps**, each maintaining a separate task list.
+- **Invite collaborators** to apps with roles: `editor`, or `viewer`.
+- Perform **task CRUD operations** (create, update, delete, change status) with role-based access control.
+- **Paginated & sorted** task retrieval for enhanced performance.
+- Protected routes and service-level guards for maximum security.

 ---

 ## 🚀 Features